Lurøy Municipality: Geography and climate

 Lurøy is located on the western coast of Helgeland.
 The small strip of mainland Lurøy runs from Tonnes in the north along Norwegian County Road 17 to Stokkvågen along the Sjona fjord in the south.
 The rest of the municipality is located on 1,375 islands located to the west of the mainland.
 The major islands include Aldra, Lurøya, Onøya, Stigen, Solvær, and Lovund.
 There are also two islands in the northern part of Lurøya that are divided between Lurøy and neighboring Rødøy Municipality: Nesøya and Hestmona.
 The highest point in the municipality is the 1172.7 m tall mountain Strandtindan, a tripoint on the border of Lurøy Municipality, Rødøy Municipality, and Rana Municipality.

 The populated islands are reached by car ferry from Stokkvågen on the mainland.
 The ferry reaches Onøy (which has a bridge to Lurøya), Solvær and Lovund 5 times per day.

 Climate

 The Norwegian Meteorological Institute has operated weather stations on Solvær islands since 1939.
 Data shows a marine west coast climate (oceanic climate) with very mild winters for the high latitude.
 Spring and summer are the driest seasons, while December is the wettest month.
 The all-time high was recorded in July 2018, and the all-time low is from February 1966.
 The average date for the last overnight freeze (low below 0 °C) in spring is 20 April and average date for first freeze in autumn is 5 November giving a frost-free season of 198 days (1981-2010 average for Solvær).

+The part of the Lurøy municipality that is situated on the mainland of Norway has slightly cooler winters and a smaller seasonal temperature lag.
+This part of the municipality also receives on average roughly 2.5 times the precipitation amounts of the islands, which makes this part of the municipality the wettest region within Northern Norway.
+This large amount of precipitation is generated by the orographic lift caused by the mountains on the west side of the municipality.